The Rev. Bingham Powell

 Tom Trent, director of St. Mary’s Liturgical Choir, is a composer, tenor soloist, musicologist, instrumentalist, computer whiz, and ham radio operator.
 He received his doctorate in composition from the University of Oregon.
 Several of his compositions have been performed at the Oregon Bach Festival.

 Paula joined the St. Mary's staff in Summer 2013.
-She directs our Cherub Choir (Pre-K/K), Joyful Noise Choir (for children and youth 3rd grade on up), and Youth Band (7th grade and up).
-She also helps with music for the Christmas Tableau and directs occasional intergenerational choirs.
+She directs our Joyful Noise Choir, which is for children and youth 3rd grade on up.
+She also helps with music for the Nativity Play.

 Paula has a Masters degree in Music Education and has taught in public and private schools for 18 years.
 She teaches pre-school music at St. Thomas Preschool, serves as substitute music teacher for elementary schools.
 She uses all this knowledge with her gift of music and personality to benefit our children (and the congregation who gets to hear the wonderful performances).